Why Contract Certification Matters to Sales

-Every sales team knows the frustration of a deal getting stuck in legal limbo.
+Every sales team knows the pain of watching a great deal stall just before the finish line.
 You’ve built the relationship, convinced the buyer, and gotten verbal approval—only to hit a wall when the contract reaches their legal team.
-Suddenly, what seemed like a sure thing is now buried under redlines, risk assessments, and negotiation delays.
+Suddenly, Red flags are raised.
+Reviews drag on.
+And that “sure thing”?
+It’s suddenly at risk.

 The Silent Deal Killer: Contract Friction